-Peter Bishop is proud to serve as Vice President of the World-Voices Organization.
+Peter Bishop is proud to serve as President of the World-Voices Organization.
 He believes that the unity provided by such an organization empowers the membership and gives them a strong voice in the industry.

 Peter moved from London to New York in the mid-nineties and has been working as a full-time voice actor for the past ten years.
 Prior to that, his career in the IT & Corporate world provided experience and accreditation in training (Institute of Training & Development), project management (Project Management Institute) and presenting to diverse audiences.
 Peter’s career in a large multi-national corporation brings an appreciation of global issues to World-Voices Organization.